dannygarcia/dannygarcia.github.com/src/content/blog/2025-02-writing.md

 My current authoring process (at least for this post) looks something like: write in [Cursor](https://www.cursor.com/en) with AI tools disabled > save/preview in local dev server (Astro) > ask Cline to provide editing notes, focusing on grammatical errors (ESL kid here) > publish!
 Previewing while writing currently feels a lot like [chimping](https://en.wikipedia.org/wiki/Chimping) in photography but this helps me repeatedly visualize the reader experience given that this is the first post and I'm still refining what the typography and layout should look like.

-Ok, I'm sitting here on the living room sofa wrapping this up at the end of a long day of my youngest's 6th birthday party, feeling pleasantly surprised by what I managed to throw together at the last minute.
+Ok, I'm sitting here on the living room sofa wrapping this up at the end of a perfect long day, having just wrapped up my youngest's 6th birthday party, feeling pleasantly surprised by what I managed to throw together at the last minute.
 I still need to format some markup and styles so dates look good, sections are formatted correctly, and the layout looks decent on mobile.
-After revising once, I'm locking down the contents of this first post and likely polishing and publishing this soon. ✌🏼
+After one revision, I'm locking down the contents of this first post and publishing it. ✌🏼